 - 1. Notify the principal and case manager that the POLST was received. - 2.
 Arrange an in-person conference with the parent, appropriate school staff, and RSPs.
 The school nurse should meet the parent/guardian initially then allow time for appropriate school staff to meet with the parent/guardian. - 3.
-Prior to the conference, the school nurse will review the student's IEP or 504 Plan.
-If the student does not have a 504 plan, the nurse will prepare a plan.
-A revision to the IEP or 504 Plan should be made at the meeting noting the POLST. - 4.
+Prior to the conference, the school nurse will review the student's IEP or Section 504 Plan.
+If the student does not have an IEP or Section 504 Plan, the nurse will initiate an evaluation to determine whether the Student is eligible for a Section 504 Plan or IEP.
+A revision to the IEP should be made at the meeting noting the POLST. - 4.
 The purpose of this conference is to outline expectations, procedures, and goals of care per parent/guardian wishes.
 Specific team members and their roles will be identified at the meeting.
-The student's IEP or 504 Plan should be reviewed with emphasis on the POLST.
+The student's IEP or Section 504 Plan should be reviewed with emphasis on the POLST.
 The registered nurse (CSN or HSN) is responsible for communicating with the parent every month for any updates or changes to the student's plan of care.
 All contact information must be confirmed with the parent/guardian at this time.
 The parent/guardian must sign off on a Release of Information consent to initiate communication with the provider. - a.
-Please follow the standard 504 Plan renewal process.
+Please follow the standard Section 504 Plan renewal process. - b.

-- b.
 The signed POLST form should be uploaded under the designated title in SSM.
 Any additional medical forms should also be uploaded with current contact information.
-An additional flag will be noted is ASPEN. - Student confidentiality must be maintained at all times.
+An additional flag will be noted is ASPEN. - 5.
+Student confidentiality must be maintained at all times.
 Only staff with a legitimate need to know will be informed of the student's POLST status.
 These staff members will be trained to follow the expected procedures regarding the student's POLST.